Frequent Wi-Fi interruptions: Causes and solutions

 • Have updated the firmware.
 Updating the firmware to the latest version generally helps with security, compatibility and performance.

 • Do not over adjust.
 If you have deliberately played with your router settings, this can cause problems.
 If none of the solutions work reset the router and set it up from scratch.
-Make sure you write down your passwords somewhere and back up your settings.
+Make sure you write down your passwords somewhere and make copies of your settings.
 It's also a good idea to reboot your Wi-Fi hardware after making changes to its settings.

 Fixing problems – Download devices

-Here you will come across many hair-pulling situations.
+Here you will come across many situations where you will sometimes pull them your.
 Let's look at some glaring ones, although we're sure we can't cover all cases.

 1. Old technology machines